prateek3255/blog/src/blog/when-should-you-memoize-in-react.md

 {% headingWithLink "Have I read this before?" %}

 You might have because some parts of it were inspired by [this excellent post](https://kentcdodds.com/blog/usememo-and-usecallback) by Kent C. Dodds.
-I liked the article, and I wanted to share some more ideas with some examples of situations that I have faced.
-And I have still seen many blog posts and code snippets that use these methods where they are not needed, so I thought this deserved more attention.
+I really enjoyed the post, and realized that these methods were still often misused and hence deserved more attention, so I decided to write about it with examples from some situations that I have faced.